Crikvenica: History

 Crikvenica was developed on the site of a Roman era settlement and military base called Ad Turres.
 Old Crikvenica was originally an offshoot of the village of Kotor, which is located on a nearby hill and shares its name with that of the village.

 The name of the town derives from the word for 'church' (Croatian: crkva, in dialect crikva), referring to the monastery church of the Pauline Fathers, which was built by Nikola IV Frankopan nearby in 1412.
+Nikola IV.
+Frankopan issued a grant in Modruš, which is also the oldest written document in which the name Crikvenica is mentioned.
 Beside the church and the monastery at the mouth of the Dubračina, the nearby port of Grižane grew up.
 In 1760 the local worthy moved from Bribir to Crikvenica and thus it became the centre of the whole Vinodol coast.
 A great fire of 1776, in which nearly entire Kotor was burnt down, accelerated the migration from the hills towards the coastal areas.

 In the 19th century Crikvenica began to attract many tourists, which brought about a turning point in its history.
 In 1877 a harbour was built in Crikvenica, in 1888 a bathing beach and as early as 1891 the first hotel had opened.
 In 1895 the Hotel Therapia was opened with 120 beds and a Hydrotherapy Institute.
 In 1902 the Hotel Crikvenica was built, in 1903 the Bellevue and in 1905 the Miramare.
 In 1906 Crikvenica became officially a health resort and due to its favourable climate, in the space of just 16 years Crikvenica became the most important resort on the riviera.
 Today, together with Selce, it is one of the most attractive parts of the Kvarner coast, as well as of the North Adriatic coast of Croatia in general.

 In the late 19th and early 20th century, Crikvenica was a district capital in the Modruš-Rijeka County of the Kingdom of Croatia-Slavonia.

+Kingdom of Yugoslavia

+During an HRSS rally in Crikvenica 4 February 1923 with 1500 participants including a number from Grižane, Bribir, Selce, Sveta Jelena and Krk, a group of ORJUNA began to jeer the HRSS members, escalating into a skirmish in which the Orjunaši wounded 20, of which 4 seriously, with revolver fire and a bomb.

+In 1930, an HKD Napredak branch was founded in Bakar.

+Recent

+The last two days of November 2008, the maximum wave height as recorded at nearby Bakar reached a record.
+Little rain fell, but the city was flooded anyway thanks to a strong sirocco wind.
+Firefighters had to pump water from basements and the HEP had to repair broken power lines.
+Some of the Crikvenica's beaches lost all their sand during the storm.

+On 16 September 2017, the Dubračina and Suha Ričina Novljanska streams overflowed, flooding Selce, Crikvenica and Novi Vinodolski.
+This was after 183 mm of rain fell by 6:00.

+Governance

+Local

+It is divided into three local committees: West Crikvenica, Central Crikvenica and East Crikvenica.